< Home

 Methods:

-Methods Clinical records were evaluated for signalment, history, physical examination, results of diagnostic imaging and clinical pathology, time to recurrence and postoperative outcome.
+Methods: The clinical records were evaluated for signalment, history, physical examination, diagnostic imaging and clinical pathology results, time to recurrence, and postoperative outcomes.

 Results: